39 Comments

 You can read our essay reporting on this talk here: Learning Fast, and Slow: Why AI will not revolutionize education https://schooloftheunconformed.substack.com/p/learning-fast-and-slow-why-ai-will

-Over the last two decades I've repeatedly observed that what propelled my children's learning was not the subject matter per se, or who well the curriclum was designed, but whether they connected with and admired their teachers.
+Over the last two decades I've repeatedly observed that what propelled my children's learning was not the subject matter per se, or how well the curriclum was designed, but whether they connected with and admired their teachers.
 My daughter ended up studying French in universtiy because she was deeply inspired by her French teacher; my son pursued medieval studies because of the incredible passion his high school teacher brought to the class.

 Passion for learning may ignite through subject matter alone, but it is the human teachers that bring it to life who act as catalysts.